USA West Coast road trip: San Francisco to Las Vegas

 Your road-trip starts here!
 Today, pick up your car hire to start your self-drive.
 After negotiating your way out of San Francisco (GPS recommended here!) you will travel over the Oakland Bay Bridge and out towards Yosemite National Park.

 You will get to experience some beautiful countryside and changing scenery, especially once you enter the National Park.
-Make time to stop and admire the massive Ponderosa Pines and California Black Oak trees.
-This drive is really fun and the perfect distance.
+Make time to stop and admire the massive Ponderosa Pines and California Black Oak trees before arriving at your hotel, checking in for two nights.

 This is your “big drive day”.
 It may be long, but it is also full of stunning scenery and landscapes, so endless games of eye-spy shouldn’t be necessary!
 We suggest hitting the road nice and early, and the first part of this drive will certainly keep you fully enthralled.
 You’ll be travelling through Yosemite National Park, where there will be a lot of handy lay-by’s so you can pull in and take a moment to appreciate your surroundings.